How to Choose a Major

 Assess your academic strengths

-Many majors at the UW have competitive admission.
+Many majors at the UW have capacity-constrained admission.
 Are you doing well in coursework required by majors that interest you?
 Your chances for success at the UW are greatly enhanced if you choose a subject you enjoy and do well in.
 This is one reason you shouldn't postpone taking language, math and science courses.
 It is helpful to discover early on whether you enjoy and do well in these subjects.

 Talk with a general adviser